-One class of data application that doesn't follow the Poisson distribution [83] [53] but characterizes the behaviors of phenomena like network traffic is self-similar or fractal data.
-In a fractal process, following the "80/20" law", i.e, say 80% of the time there is no activity, 20% of the time there is some activity; within the 20% of the time, 80% of that time has little activity and 20% of that time there is high activity; and so on.
+One class of data application that does not follow the Poisson distribution but characterizes the behaviors of phenomena like network traffic is self-similar or fractal data [89] [55] [90].
+For example, a fractal process, following the "80/20 law," 80% of the time there is no activity, 20% of the time there is some activity; within the latter 20% of the time, 80% of that time has little activity and 20% of that time there is high activity; and so on.
 In such a case, the number of activities within one unit time follows the exponential distribution.

 For each distribution, we synthesized a set of data with different distribution parameters in a broad range.
 Each testing data set includes 5 million data points.
-The first 20,000 data points are used as the training data in the statespace algorithm to find a desired structure.
+The first 20,000 data points are used as the training data in the state-space algorithm to find a desired structure.
 To make our task challenging, in these tests, we want to find bursts for every window size between 1 and 250.

-Because the Central Limit Theorem says that the sum of N independent random variables with any i.i.d distribution follows the normal distribution when N is large, we use the normal distribution in the following analysis of the alarm probability.
+Because the Central Limit Theorem says that the sum of N independent identically distributed random variables approaches the normal distribution when N is large, we use the normal distribution in the following analysis of the alarm probability.
+Note that the normal distribution assumption is for qualitative analysis only.
+In real data, the distribution may not follow the normal distribution.
+Thus in our algorithm, the statistics to estimate the alarm probability are collected from the sample data, instead of using the formula directly.

-Assume that each point in the input time series has a number of events characterized by a mean $\mu$ and a standard deviation $\sigma$ .
-Then a sliding window of the time series of size w has mean $w\mu$ and standard deviation $\sqrt{w\sigma}$ .
-Assume that for each window size, the probability to exceed the threshold should be some value p.
-We can characterize this by saying that $Pr[S_o(w) \ge f(w)] \le p$ , where $S_o(w)$ is the observed number of events for window size w and f(w) is the threshold for window size w.
+Assume that each point in the input time series has a number of events characterized by a mean μ and a standard deviation σ .
+Then a sliding window of the time series of size w has mean $w\mu$ and standard deviation $\sqrt{w}\sigma$.
+Assume that for each window size, the probability of exceeding the threshold should be some value p.
+We can characterize this by saying that $Pr[S_o(w) \geq f(w)] \leq p$, where $S_o(w)$ is the observed number of events for window size w and f(w) is the threshold for window size w.